France seeks EU approval for Peugeot aid - paper

 "As for concessions, there is nothing new compared with what was announced last year," the spokesman said.

-A state aid probe by Brussels could ultimately increase the cost to Peugeot of the state loan guarantee and the 11.5 billion-euro refinancing deal to be finalised with creditors next month.
+A state aid probe by Brussels could ultimately increase the cost to Peugeot of the state loan guarantee and the 11.5 billion-euro refinancing deal to be finalized with creditors next month.

 The rescue plan came after Peugeot suffered a downgrade by credit rating agency Moody's in October, raising the likelihood that financing arm Banque PSA Finance (BPF) would also be downgraded to junk status.